automerge/automerge-repo-rs/README.md

    - `cargo run --example tcp-example -- --other-ip 127.0.0.1:2345 --http-run-ip 0.0.0.0:3002`
 3. Create a new document at the server:
    - `curl 0.0.0.0:3001/new_doc`
+   - The document id is returned as json.
 4. Request the document:
    - `curl --json '{document-id}' 0.0.0.0:3002/request_doc`
 5. Presss ctr-c at every terminal tab.